 Pelzer is a tiny town located in the state of South Carolina.
 With a population of 91 people and two constituent neighborhoods, Pelzer is the 268th largest community in South Carolina.
 Pelzer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 When you are in Pelzer, you'll notice that it is more blue-collar than most other communities in America.
-57.14% of Pelzer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pelzer is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Pelzer who work in office and administrative support (42.86%), sales jobs (0.00%), and personal care services (0.00%).
+38.10% of Pelzer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Pelzer is a town of service providers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Pelzer who work in healthcare suport services (19.05%), healthcare (19.05%), and office and administrative support (9.52%).

 Pelzer is very much a car-oriented town.
 This is because the population of Pelzer isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 1.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Pelzer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pelzer does not have a public transit system used by locals to get to and from work.

-The per capita income in Pelzer in 2010 was $16,243, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $64,972 for a family of four.
-Pelzer also has one of the higher rates of people living in poverty in the nation, with 52.27% of its population below the federal poverty line.
+The per capita income in Pelzer in 2010 was $17,089, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $68,356 for a family of four.

-Pelzer is a very ethnically-diverse town.
+Pelzer is a somewhat ethnically-diverse town.
 The people who call Pelzer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelzer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pelzer include English, Scottish, Scots-Irish, and Italian.
+Important ancestries of people in Pelzer include German, English, Scottish, and Scots-Irish.

 The most common language spoken in Pelzer is English.
 Other important languages spoken here include Spanish and African languages.